mbaumer/us_hep_funding/docs/_states/FL.md

 <a name="FL-18"></a>
 [Back to top](#top)
 ## FL-18 -- Rep. Brian Mast (R)
+### Committees
+Brian Mast is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016